 The trekking tour will start at your accomodation in Bukit Lawang and our guides will also bring you back there.

 After breakfast, your guides will pick you up at 9 am from your accomodation and together you'll head to the jungle.
+You can leave your luggage in your accomodation.
 You will then trek for ca 6 - 8 hours (except 3 hour trek) including breaks, photo stops and lunch.
 You may spot orangutans as well as monitor lizards, gibbons, snakes, tucans, giant ants and other amazing insects.
 Your guides will tell you a lot about the jungle, its flora and fauna and how locals use some plants for traditional medicine.

 After a while you will take a break and our guides will provide you with some delicious fruit before you continue your jungle adventure.
 You will hopefully see more animals and have breathtaking lookouts.
 If you chose the 3 hour trek you will start walking back to the village.
 If you choose one of the other treks there will be another break for a local lunch (mostly fried noodles or rice).